nkhrapov/SolverJSON/README.md

 # SolverJSON
-After compiling and linking snowgoose?
-COMPI, NUC, OPTITEST type make
+After making snowgoose, COMPI, NUC, OPTITEST go to this folder and type make